KasparEtter/ef1p/pages/email/email.md

 For the sake of completeness and to enable you to understand the linked articles, this subsection covers the official terminology as used, for example, in [RFC 5598](https://tools.ietf.org/html/rfc5598).
-Feel free to [skip ahead](#entities) if you're not interested in this.
-In official documents, there are five instead of three entities, with each of them having a more complicated name and, of course, an associated [three-letter acronym (TLA)](https://en.wikipedia.org/wiki/Three-letter_acronym):
+In the official documents, there are five instead of three entities, with each of them having a more complicated name and, of course, an associated [three-letter acronym (TLA)](https://en.wikipedia.org/wiki/Three-letter_acronym):